TZstatsADS/Fall2021-Project4-group3/README.md

 Yue Li: the main contributor for the data preprocessing, data cleaning, training LFR, debugging and modifying LM and LPS.
 Qian Zhang: the main contributor for implementing the algorithms described in the Learning fair representations (LFR).
 Zhuohan Zhang: the main contributor for implementing the algorithms described in the Handling Conditional Discrimination (LM and LPS).
 Dipesh Patel: minor contributor in implementing LPS algorithm; performed code review.
+Orianne Luo: contributed to the LPS algorithm; wrote the helper algorithms.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.